dayreiner/dayreiner.github.io/blog/_posts/2016-04-05-zero-to-mariadb-cluster-in-docker-swarm-in-15-minutes-part-2.md

 > **Note:** Keeping with the CentOS 7 theme, we'll be using my [centos7-mariadb-10.1-galera](https://hub.docker.com/r/dayreiner/centos7-mariadb-10.1-galera/) image from Docker Hub to deploy the MariaDB Galera cluster across the swarm nodes.
 This image is based upon the offical MariaDB 10.1 image, except it uses CentOS insted of Ubuntu and has both Galera cluster and Percona Xtrabackup support added in.
 More info on customizing/configuring the image can be found at the previous link or at the [source repository](https://github.com/dayreiner/centos7-MariaDB-10.1-galera) on github.

 Before we start deploying the MariaDB image though, we'll create our overlay network.
-The overlay network will be used for all inter-cluster communications. `deploy_mariadb.sh` will also expose port 3306 on each instance to the internal network of the dockerhost.
+The overlay network will be used for all inter-cluster communications. [`deploy_mariadb.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/deploy_mariadb.sh) will also expose port 3306 on each instance to the internal network of the dockerhost.
 Assuming you're running you app servers across the same swarm, you could skip exposing the port at all, and run your application traffic against the overlay network as well.

 ## <a name="create-overlay"></a> Create the overlay network

 [![Overlay Network](/blog/assets/img/docker-overlay.png)](https://docs.docker.com/engine/userguide/networking/get-started-overlay/)
 {: style="align: center; margin-top: -50px; margin-bottom: -20px;"}

 Once swarm is up and running, creating the overlay network is just a matter of issuing a couple of commands and optionally picking out a subnet for your network if you need to specify it (i.e. to avoid conflicts with other local subnets).
-Make sure you have machine pointed at the swarm by issuing `eval $(docker-machine env --swarm ${node})`, and then create the subnet with:
+Make sure you have machine pointed at the swarm by issuing "`eval $(docker-machine env --swarm ${node})`", and then create the subnet with:

 {% highlight bash %}
 docker network create -d overlay --subnet=172.100.100.0/24 mariadb